Quantum circuits

 Of course, in order for a standard basis measurement of to tell us anything about we will need to allow and to interact somehow before measuring by performing a unitary operation on the system First consider this matrix:

-Expressed explicitly as a block matrix, this matrix looks like this:
+Expressed explicitly as a so-called block matrix, which is essentially a matrix of matrices that we interpret as a single, larger matrix, looks like this:

 which is what we needed to show.